dojo/docs/dojo/date/locale.rst

 See also
 ========

-* `Cultural conventions: Date, Number and Currency <quickstart/internationalization/number-and-currency-formatting>`_
+* :ref:`Cultural conventions: Date, Number and Currency <quickstart/internationalization/number-and-currency-formatting>`